LaFerrari: Recall

 LaFerrari coupés were offered a replacement fuel tank due to the possible incorrect adhesion of a layer of paint on the fuel tank leading to a possible fire.

 Eighty-five LaFerrari coupés between 2014 and 2015 model years were recalled due to headrests from Lear's L32 seat failing to absorb the required amount of energy, and the tyre-pressure monitoring system displaying the wrong message when a tire suffered a puncture.

+An additional recall was issued in 2015, due to issues with a driver’s side airbag assembly.

 Auction history

 The production of the 500th LaFerrari coupé was announced on 31 August 2016.
 The vehicle was to be sold at auction to benefit the people of central Italy affected by the August 2016 Central Italy earthquake on 24 August 2016.
 Ultimately, it was put up for auction on 3 December 2016, by RM Sotheby's at the Ferrari Finali Mondiali weekend at Daytona International Speedway.
 All proceeds went to the National Italian American Foundation’s Earthquake Relief Fund.
-Sales proceeds amounted to US$7.5 million.
+Sales proceeds amounted to US$7 million.

-On 3 December 2016, a LaFerrari was auctioned off for US$7 million (£5,743,500.00) making this car "the most valuable 21st century automobile ever sold at auction" according to the automotive press.
 In 2017, the last unit of LaFerrari Aperta was auctioned for charity for US$10 million.
-Given the charitable nature of both of these auctions, car valuation experts do not consider the US$7 million Coupe sale price nor the US$10 million Aperta sale price as an accurate reflection of the value of the cars, which are closer to US$4 million (coupe) and US$7 million (Aperta).

 Marketing

 Hublot Manufacture produced 60 MP-05 "LaFerrari" hand-wound tourbillon wristwatches inspired by LaFerrari coupé.
 The watch has 50 days of power reserve due to the usage of 11 barrels.
-The more barrels it has, the more it can lengthen the power reserve, but the barrels are usually used to increase precision.